 Some employees may simply have personal reasons why they'd prefer not to attend a holiday party.
 Give your employees the option of refraining from attending these celebrations.
 Model respect in the workplace by not asking probing questions when an employee declines to attend.

 What about those who work remotely?
 Obviously, you can encourage them to attend in person, but that may not always be feasible.
 You might offer a virtual holiday party for your remote employees.
 Or you could hold virtual events within your workplace party (a hybrid event) to help your remote team feel included.

 Holiday Decorations that Celebrate Diversity

 The holiday season is almost synonymous with decoration, but decorations often reflect specific cultural traditions.
 How do you promote more inclusive workplaces without killing the holiday spirit?
 Here are some tips for holiday décor both in and out of the holiday party.

-Committing to diversity and inclusion doesn’t mean that cultural symbols are stripped from the workplace.
-On the contrary, diversity celebrates the varied traditions represented by your staff members.
+Committing to diversity and inclusion doesn't mean that cultural symbols are stripped from the workplace.
+On the contrary, diversity celebrates the varied traditions your staff members represent.